zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_extended_security_updates/_index.md

 - Once the automation finishes its run, you should see an output as follows:

   ![Screenshot of automation output](./02.png)

- > **NOTE: For the script to work properly you must run this command from the deployment folder.**

 - After the script has finished its run verify the resources are created on the Azure Portal: